danielmconte/REACT-StarWars/conceptual.md

 Answer the following questions below:

 1. What is Redux?
 Why might you use it?

 *Redux combines all your state into a store.
 On larger apps it's easier to have one central store (like a database), rather than establishing a bunch of separate states.

-- What are three features of the Redux developer tool in Chrome?
+2. What are three features of the Redux developer tool in Chrome?

-  *Tracing actions, skipping actions and custom dispatches
+  -Tracing actions, skipping actions and custom dispatches

 - What is a store?
   *It keeps all the state in a central location (store)